 All organizations have guidelines and internal policies to protect them.
 However, your staff are often less familiar with these policies than they should be.
 They don’t usually break rules on purpose; they’re just not fully aware of some policies and how some of the things they do can affect your organization.

 In less overt cases, failing to follow policies and guidelines can result in sexual harassment, bullying and subtle exclusion.
-All these situations can affect productivity and increase your organization’s legal liability.
+All these situations can reduce productivity and increase your organization’s legal liability.

 Not top-of-mind.
 Legal and IT teams are usually very aware of the serious risks your organization faces when staff members lose information or breach security.
 However, this is not usually top-of-mind for staff members outside these areas.
 They are simply busy doing their jobs with limited resources in the best way they can.